marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript.md

 Let's remove the monk-stuff and reinstall it `npm uninstall monk co-monk -S` and then `npm install monk co-monk -S`.

 Then rerun the tests `npm t`.
-This will produce a slow-running test suite, all tests failing, because you havent started (or installed?)
+This will produce a slow-running test suite, all tests failing, because you haven't started (or installed?)
 Mongod.
 Open a new terminal window or tab, and start MongoDb with `mongod`.

 Then rerun the … you know what?
 This is tedious.
 Change the `package.json` test command to `"test": "mocha -w -u bdd -R spec"` that will watch your files for changes. **Then** rerun the test, for the last time; `npm t`.